509th Weapons Squadron: Weapons training

-The squadron was reactivated in 1999 at Fairchild Air Force Base initially as the KC-135 Combat Employment School in Air Mobility Command's Air Mobility Warfare Center based at McGuire Air Force Base, New Jersey.
+The squadron was reactivated in 1999 at Fairchild Air Force Base, Washington, initially as the KC-135 Combat Employment School of Air Mobility Command's Air Mobility Warfare Center based at McGuire Air Force Base, New Jersey.
 Its first student class began in June 2000.
 In 2006, the Air Force consolidated all weapons squadrons under the United States Air Force Weapons School under the 57th Wing at Nellis Air Force Base, Nevada.
 In six months of training, weapons upgrade students receive graduate-level training in air refueling core competencies and learn to integrate and plan for joint operations.
 The students went to Nellis three times to receive "core" classes with the rest of the weapons school.
-They deployed on temporary duty assignments for terminal approach tactics at Roswell, New Mexico, participated in United States Strategic Command integration at Offutt Air Force Base, Nebraska, certify in special operations air refueling at Hurlburt Field, Florida and exercise with Northrop Grumman B-2 Spirits at Whiteman Air Force Base, Missouri, and plan and execute a mission employment exercise from Nellis two weeks before graduation.
+They deployed on temporary duty assignments for terminal approach tactics at Roswell, New Mexico; participated in United States Strategic Command integration at Offutt Air Force Base, Nebraska; certify in special operations air refueling at Hurlburt Field, Florida; and exercise with Northrop Grumman B-2 Spirits at Whiteman Air Force Base, Missouri; and plan and execute a mission employment exercise from Nellis two weeks before graduation.